AriFordsham/GHCWiki/building/running-tests/settings.md

 THREADS              -- number of threads to use when running the testsuite VERBOSE              -- verbosity
-SKIP_PERF_TESTS=YES  -- skip tests which check the performance of ghc or the resulting binaries
+SKIP_PERF_TESTS=YES  -- skip tests which check the performance of ghc or the resulting binaries ONLY_PERF_TESTS=YES  -- run only the tests which check the performance of ghc or the resulting binaries
 ```